 Our experts at Aalto EE are happy to help you choose the right program, but we do not want to make the choice for you.
 We encourage you to consider your situation and needs, and then choosing the most appropriate program option.
 Both programs can be tailored flexibly to your individual career and life situation.
 Feel free to get in touch with us!

-Aalto EE offers executive education programs: Aalto MBA for Executives (Aalto MBA) and Aalto Executive MBA (Aalto EMBA) where participants experience a journey of transformation, including elements of personal leadership transformation as well as of business and organizational transformation.
+Aalto EE offers two MBA programs: Aalto MBA for Executives (Aalto MBA) and Aalto Executive MBA (Aalto EMBA) where participants experience a journey of transformation, including elements of personal leadership transformation as well as of business and organizational transformation.
 Read more